 Pregnant women can do damage to the fetus they are carrying, and overdose can even result in miscarriage.
 This kind of event can have a devastating physical effect on a woman, but it can also have drastic mental and emotional effects as well.

 Barbiturate overdose can also cause a person’s gag reflex to be depressed, which can lead to aspiration.
 In this event, an individual’s lungs fill with fluid due to the gag reflex being unable to stop the flow down the bronchial tubes.
 This can also lead to pneumonia.

 There have been serious cases of muscle and kidney damage as well as a result of an intoxicated or overdosed individual being seriously incapacitated and remaining on a hard surface for a prolonged period of time.

 In the event that someone suspects a barbiturate or mixed overdose involving barbiturates, they should contact 911 immediately, especially in the event of any breathing problems.
 The presence of medical professionals on the scene can improve the chances of surviving the overdose, which can be deadly.
-One can also contact the National Poison Control Center (1-800-222-1222) for further instructions.

 Keeping a person suspected of an overdose immobilized on a soft surface is recommended to avoid injury.
 Knowing whether or not an individual mixed a barbiturate with an opioid can be helpful for professionals when they arrive on the scene, as naloxone may be a viable immediate treatment.
 This drug can help the person regain consciousness and reverse the effects of an opioid overdose.
 Those who experience a barbiturate overdose may need the assistance of a breathing machine until the drug exits their system completely.